wannier-developers/wannier90/docs/docs/user_guide/wannier90/projections.md

 pseudo-atomic orbitals from the pseudopotential files, and use them to compute the `amn` file.

-Some times, one may want to exclude semi-core states from Wannierisation, for such cases, one can inspect the stdout of `pw2wannier90`, which will print the orbitals used for computing `amn`, e.g.,
+Sometimes, one may want to exclude semi-core states from Wannierisation; for such cases, one can inspect the stdout of `pw2wannier90`, which will print the orbitals used for computing `amn`, e.g.,